Risingson/eveeyedocs/docs/map/chain-mapping.md

  - K162 side<br>
  - Wormhole code<br>

-In solarsystem info pane's "SIG" tab you can drag pasted wormhole signatures onto wormhole connections to merge the signature code.
+In solarsystem info pane's `SIG` tab you can drag pasted wormhole signatures onto wormhole connections to merge the signature code.
 This will stop that sig from being displayed under signatures.
 This is a browser only feature.

 ## Name wormholes
-Clicking wormhole systems will show a "Set Wormhole Name" option in solarsystem menu.
+Clicking wormhole systems will show a `Set Wormhole Name` option in solarsystem menu.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2NDIzNTM1MCwtNDU0MjQwMzY5LC0xOT
+eyJoaXN0b3J5IjpbLTE3MDIxMTkxOCwtNDU0MjQwMzY5LC0xOT
 QzOTU1OTc5LDE2MzcxODQ5MCw2NzA3MTk1NTEsLTQ1Nzc4MTMx
 LC0zMzI0NDcyOTddfQ==
 -->